Eye Disease

 Visible signs

-White membrane or red tissue beside the pupil in the mirror
+A white membrane or red tissue visible on the white of the eye

 Discomfort